dc-thomson/engineering-principles/README.md

 ## 👩‍💻 Write readable, testable code.

-We write Clear, Tidy, Well Structured, Readable Code that is easy to change
+We write clear, tidy, well structured, readable code that is easy to change

 We support our code with high-quality documentation.